Glaciology and Climate Change

 To assess the state of the cryosphere and how it changes with time, we use a combination of fieldwork, satellite remote sensing techniques and computer simulations.
 We have detected and documented important aspects of the dramatic change taking place in the cryosphere; from the hydrology of former ice sheets to the hydrology of modern ice sheets; and from widespread glacier acceleration in Greenland to the curious stagnation of a large ice stream in Antarctica.
 Together, these studies have contributed greatly towards our understanding of global climate change.

-The following scientists at the Scott Polar Research Institute are involved in the activities of this research group:
+The following scientists at the Scott Polar Research Institute are involved in this area of research:

-Examples of current research projects can be found in Polar Physical Science section of the latest edition of SPRI Review.
-There is also a more complete list.
+Examples of current research projects can be found in the project index.